Machine learning augmented diagnostic testing to identify sources of variability in test performance: Results

 \subsection{Simulation results}

 The simulation model output illustrates the potential effects of the increase in \textit{HSe} given by the SICCT test augmented by the model, compared with the performance of SICCT testing alone.
 These results take the mean number of confirmed breakdowns in the 2020 year of the simulation.
-Increasing the \textit{HSe} from 63.8\% to 78.4\%, maintaining \textit{HSp} the same as the current SICCT test results is equivalent to a modelled increase in individual test sensitivity of 13.6\%.
+Increasing the \textit{HSe} from 63.9\% to 69.1\%, maintaining \textit{HSp} the same as the current SICCT test results is equivalent to a modelled increase in individual test sensitivity of 12.2\%.
 Using this increase in test sensitivity the resulting number of breakdowns and reactors in each area are detailed in Table~\ref{tab:sim-results}.

 Changes in breakdown numbers are a result of a combination of (i) increasing the number of detected herds where these would be missed by the SICCT test only but infection is cleared without additional measures and (ii) decreasing the number of onward infections that result from early detection of herds that would have had more substantial outbreaks.
 Here, assuming the increase in \textit{HSe} provided by augmenting the SICCT test with the model, in simulation the number of breakdowns on farms in Derbyshire and Devon see differing results.
-In Derbyshire, there is an increase of 2.2\%, and a decrease of 5.7\% in Devon, over the year 2020.
-However, confirmed breakdowns are reduced in both areas by 3.7\% in Derbyshire and 16.3\% in Devon.
-Individual reactors are reduced in both areas with Derbyshire seeing a reduction of 6.7\%, and by 15.9\% in Devon.
+In Derbyshire, there is a slight increase of 1.7\%, but a decrease of 5.1\% in Devon, over the year 2020.
+Confirmed breakdowns remain roughly the same in Derbyshire, rising by 0.9\%, but are reduced by 14.0\% in Devon.
+However, Individual reactors are reduced in both areas with Derbyshire seeing a reduction of 8.0\%, and Devon by 13.9\%.

-If instead we choose to keep \textit{HSe} the same and increase \textit{HSp} from 89.5\% to 95.3\%, according to the specificity-focused decision threshold, we observe that there is a decrease in the number of breakdowns and reactors in both locations.
-In Derbyshire the number of breakdowns decreased by 6.0\%, and by 5.7\% in Devon, while the individual reactors decrease by 23.1\% in Derbyshire, and by 28.0\% in Devon.
+If instead we choose to keep \textit{HSe} the same and increase \textit{HSp} from 89.6\% to 93.0\%, according to the specificity-focused decision threshold, we observe that there is a decrease in the number of breakdowns and reactors in both locations.
+In Derbyshire the number of breakdowns decreased by 2.6\%, and by 3.2\% in Devon, while the individual reactors decrease by 12.7\% in Derbyshire, and by 14.6\% in Devon.